jgm/gitit/README.markdown

                    qsort (filter (>= x) xs)
     ~~~

-To see what languages are available:
+To see what languages your pandoc was compiled to highlight:

     pandoc -v